 The inner workings of the pump should now be exposed for inspection and cleaning.
-(See Figure 15, Figure 16, Figure 17, Figure 18, and Figure 19)
+(See Figures 22 through 26)

-A Scotch Brite[®] abrasive pad is useful for cleaning debris from the pump components.
+A Scotch Brite® abrasive pad is useful for cleaning debris from the pump components.

-- STEP 1 Gently brush off built-up solids from the float, the discharge tube, the pump casing, and the control rod guide. - STEP 2 The pump can be steam cleaned without damage. - STEP 3 Remove thick deposits of hardened scale on the discharge tube by using a handbrush.
+- STEP 1 - Gently brush off built-up solids from the float, the discharge tube, the pump casing and the control rod guide. - STEP 2 - The pump can be steam cleaned without damage. - STEP 3 Remove thick deposits of hardened scale on the discharge tube by using a handbrush or by lightly tapping the discharge tube with a small hammer.